cahyofendhi/Flutter-Camera-Map/README.md

 # map

-simple app to select image from camera and gallery also display map location, and to store it to sqlite
+simple app to select image from camera and gallery also display map location, and store it to sqlite

 ![Screenshot](map.png)